-The role of rich cultural exchange in building bridges between people has been punctuated by collaboration with the Mansfield Center of the University of Montana in a joint- program on the Art of Diplomacy.
+The role of rich cultural exchange in building bridges between people has been punctuated by collaborations with the Mansfield Center of the University of Montana , The Confucius Institute and Loyola Marymount University of California in a joint- program on the Art of Diplomacy.
 The vision of Triple B Ranch represents continuation of a legacy of work to preserve, protect and embrace the role of the arts in building bridges between diverse people.

 An Extraordinary Dream - Bringing the Vision to Life

 The proposed Triple B Ranch is located 20 miles south of Missoula in Stevensville, Montana.
 Triple B has an authentic lodge, barn, pastures and Kootenai Creek water rights.
 Only modest capital improvements are needed immediately to make the place for study, seminars, performance and retreat.
 Longer term, the ranch facilities will be enhanced as a public place of interdisciplinary study, performance, retreat and artistic expression.